MbaziiraRonald/My-blog-articles/cldoqnu78000209mfb8z37nwp.md

 * **Extra large screens**: 1201px, and more.

-Let's go ahead and add the above breakpoints to our theme settings.
+Go ahead and add the above breakpoints to your theme settings.

 ```javascript
 /** @type {import('tailwindcss').Config} */